iRon7/ConvertTo-Expression/README.md

 Xml documents and multiline strings are embedded in a "here string" and aligned to the left.

-`Indentation`
+`-Indentation`
 Specifies how many IndentChars to write for each level in the hierarchy.

-`IndentChar`
+`-IndentChar`
 Specifies which character to use for indenting.

-`Type`
+`-Type`
 Defines how the explicite the object type is being parsed:

 `-Type None`
 No type information will be added to the (embedded) objects and values in the PSON string.
 This means that objects and values will be parsed to any of these data types when reading them back with ConvertFrom-Pson (Invoke-Expression): a numeric value, a [String] ('...'), an [Array] (@(...)) or a [HashTable] (@{...}).

 `-Type Native`
 The original type prefix is added to the (embedded) objects and values in the PSON string.
 Note that most system (.Net) objects can’t be read back with ConvertFrom-Pson (Invoke-Expression), but -SetType Name can help to reveal (embedded) object types and hierarchies.

 `-Type Cast` (Default)
 The type prefix is only added to (embedded) objects and values when required and optimized for read back with ConvertFrom-Pson (Invoke-Expression) by e.g. converting system (.Net) objects to PSCustomObject objects.
 Numeric values won't have a strict type and therefor parsed to the default type that fits the value when read back with ConvertFrom-Pson (Invoke-Expression).

 `-Type Strict`
 All (embedded) objects and values will have an explicit type prefix optimized for read back with ConvertFrom-Pson (Invoke-Expression) by e.g. converting system (.Net) objects to PSCustomObject objects.

-`NewLine`
+`-NewLine`
 Specifies which characters to use for a new line.
 The default is defined by the operating system.